philipithomas/www.philipithomas.com/_posts/2014-10-28-overview-of-programming-languages.md

 ---
 layout: post
-title: Overview of Programming Languages
+title: Slides - Overview of Programming Languages
 category: news
 description: Presentation at Hackership Coding School
 ---

 Tonight I am presenting the talk *Overview of Programming Languages* at [Hackership.co](http://hackership.co) in Berkeley.
 The 30-minute talk introduces beginning programmers to the differences between programming languages.
+I hope to have a recording online after the talk.

 # Slides